The Americas by Theodore de Bry. 1596

 Theodore de Bry (1528 – 1598) and his family.

 In 1577, after the Pacification of Gent had quietened religious tensions in the Netherlands, Theodore and his family moved to Antwerp.
-There they lived close to the printing house of Christopher Plantin, and it was there that Theodore began making copper engravings.
+There, they lived close to the printing house of Christopher Plantin, and it was there that Theodore began making copper engravings.
 Copper engraving was a well-developed art in the Low Countries, and Antwerp artists were in great demand.
-In 1584, when Catholic troops besieged Antwerp, Theodore and his family moved to London, where he made copper engravings for an important English navigation manual, The Mariners Mirrour.
-It was also there that he found the inspiration to produce the collection to which his name would forever be attached.
+In 1584, when Catholic troops besieged Antwerp, Theodore and his family moved to London, where he made copper engravings for an essential English navigation manual, The Mariners Mirrour.
+He also found the inspiration to produce the collection to which his name would forever be attached.

 He met the artist Jacques Le Moyne de Morgues, a draughtsman who had been to Florida in the 1560s as part of a French expedition.
 He returned to Europe with watercolours of the natural world he had seen and the indigenous peoples.
 After Le Moyne's death, thanks to the mediation of Richard Hakluyt, Theodore acquired these drawings.

 Hakluyt and de Bry began collaborating on a series of books about America.
-In 1588, the de Bry family moved to Frankfurt, and there Theodore published the first volume of the America series.
-This first volume was the only one in the whole collection which appeared in four different languages: German, Latin, French and English.
+In 1588, the de Bry family moved to Frankfurt, where Theodore published the first volume of the America series.
+This first volume was the only one in the collection that appeared in four different languages: German, Latin, French and English.
 The following volumes appeared only in German and Latin.
 As a result, the relationship between de Bry and his English partners quickly soured.

-Theodore continued publishing and produced a blend of richly illustrated prestigious volumes of the voyages collection, which was the family firm's flagship publication.
+Theodore continued publishing and produced a blend of richly illustrated prestigious volumes of the Voyages collection, the family firm's flagship publication.

-Theodore de Bry died on March 27th 1598.
-At this time, the highly successful and lucrative America series extended already to seven volumes, and there were going to be a total of fourteen.
+Theodore de Bry died on March 27th, 1598.
+At this time, the highly successful and lucrative America series had already extended to seven volumes, and there would be fourteen.
 To these must be added the 'Elenchus', published in 1634 by Merian, which was a collective title and table of contents of these same volumes.

 In 1597, the de Bry brothers published the first volume of the East India series.
-These were also published in folio but in a slightly smaller page size than the America volumes.
-In order to distinguish the East India series from his America series, the two parallel sets subsequently became known among bibliophiles as de Bry’s Petits Voyages and his Grands Voyages, respectively.
+These were also published in folio but with slightly smaller page sizes than the America volumes.
+To distinguish the East India series from his America series, the two parallel sets subsequently became known among bibliophiles as de Bry’s Petits Voyages and his Grands Voyages, respectively.

 The Petits Voyages consist of thirteen volumes, published between 1597 and 1633.